Vt. small colleges face big challenges

 Faced with declining enrollments and rising costs, it’s a tough time for the country’s small independent colleges, with the financial squeeze on schools more acute in New England and Vermont.

 The latest casualty is Green Mountain College.
-The Poultney liberal arts college announced this week it would close its doors following the end of the spring semester.
+The Poultney liberal arts college announced last week it would close its doors at the end of the spring semester.

 But GMC is not alone.

-Both Goddard College in Plainfield and the College of St. Joseph are in jeopardy of closing.
+Goddard College in Plainfield and College of St. Joseph in Rutland are in jeopardy of closing.
 Both schools have been placed on accreditation probation by the New England Commission of Higher Education.

-Time is running out on the College of St. Joseph.
-The Rutland four-year college has until April 1 to present new evidence to show it is on sound financial ground to meet the required accreditation standards.
+Time is running out for College of St. Joseph.
+The four-year college has until April 1 to present new evidence to show it is on sound financial ground to meet the required accreditation standards.

 If the school fails to shore up its finances by then, the school will lose its accreditation at the end of August.